 Serve hot with lemon wedges.

-Pin easy vegan paella for later
+Pin this easy vegetarian paella recipe for later

 This post was originally published on sneakyveg.com